NkolasN/adop-cartridges-cookbook/_docs/recipes/adding-a-pluggable-scm.md

 This section describes how to add a Pluggable SCM to your current cartridge.
 It is done by using a custom groovy package _pluggable.scm.*_  to implement a chosen SCM provider based on Java reflection with the help of _SCMProvider_ class.

-# Method
+# How to add pluggable to your project
 Pluggable SCM allows to use below SCM providers but it can be extended

 * Gerrit
 * BitBucket

-This requires an additional package and class
+Using it requires an additional package and class

 ```
  import pluggable.scm.*;